pulzze/autoflow-documentation/docs/ids/action-data-binary-64-encode/fields/padding.md

-true : pad the output string to the nearest multiple of 8
+Determines whether the result should be padded to a multiple of 8.

-false : omit padding from the output string